This page describes Kubernetes' Pod object and its use in Google Kubernetes Engine.

 You can explicitly force a Pod to deploy to a specific node pool by setting a nodeSelector in the Pod manifest.
 This forces a Pod to run only on Nodes in that node pool.

-You can specify resource requests for the containers your runs.
+You can specify resource requests for the containers you run.
 The Pod will only run on nodes that satisfy the resource requests.
 For instance, if the Pod definition includes a container that requires four CPUs, the Service will not select Pods running on Nodes with two CPUs.

 Pod usage patterns